 - Production possibility frontiers.
-Graph each country's production possibility frontier and calculate the opportunity costs of cheese in terms of wine.
+Graph each country's production possibility frontier and calculate the opportunity costs of cheese in terms of wine (the amount of wine a country needs to sacrifice to obtain cheese).
 Which country has an absolute advantage in cheese production, which in wine production?
-Which country has a comparative advantage in cheese production, which in wine production? - Autarky.
+Which country has a comparative advantage in cheese production, which in wine production, which in wine production? - Autarky.
 Using the graph from your preceding answer, draw each country's consumption possibilities in the absence of trade.
 Calculate the relative prices of cheese in terms of wine in autarky. - Free trade.
 Both countries open up to free trade.
 Graph the relative world supply of cheese $(Q_C^ + Q_C)/(Q_W^ + Q_W)$ and its response to the relative world price of cheese P_C/P_W based on the unit labor requirements.
 Provide specific values for changes to the regime of relative world supply on the axes.